W1nz4c4r/W1nz4c4r.github.io/_posts/2024-05-17-htb-writeup-Survellance.md

 ![Alt text](/assets/images/htb-writeup-survellance/surv7.png)

-I check with curl the page but it turn to be a lot of HTML code so i decided to make a port forwarding with *chisel*.
+I checked the page with curl but it turned out to be a lot of HTML code so i decided to make a port forwarding with *chisel*.

 ```bash
 #on Attacking machine